-Prerequisites: The student must have (1) excellent attendance and conduct records for the entire preceding school year (2) a minimum grade average of at least an 88 (B+) in Honors English 1 for each semester's average or a 93 (A) in English 1, (3) a minimum grade average of at least a 93 (A) in Foundations of Social Sciences, and (4) approval of the student's freshman year English teacher.
+Prerequisites: The student must have (1) excellent attendance and conduct records for the entire preceding school year (2) a minimum grade average of at least an 88 (B+) in Honors English 1 for each semester's average or a 93 (A) in English 1, (3) a minimum grade average of at least a 93 (A) in Foundations of Social Sciences.
 Students must receive approval from the Social Science Department Chair.
 One credit.

 ADVANCED PLACEMENT UNITED STATES HISTORY is designed around the standards required by the College Board.
 Advanced Placement United States History is a high-level, college survey equivalent course that moves very fast and with great detail; therefore, students are expected to be consistent and committed throughout the year.
 The curriculum of Advanced Placement United States History covers content from early pre-colonial America through today.
 Core skills, such as working with documents, research, critical thinking, and writing, are essential to the mastery of Advanced Placement United States History.
 All students are required to take the Advanced Placement Exam in May.
-Prerequisites: In order to be eligible, students must meet the following criteria: (1) excellent attendance and conduct records for the entire preceding school year (2) the student must be enrolled in Honors English and the student must have a 90 (A-) for each semester's average or be enrolled in English 1 with an average grade of a 97 (A+) for each semester and (3) approval of the English teacher and (4) approval of the Foundations of Social Science teacher.
+Prerequisites: In order to be eligible, students must meet the following criteria: (1) excellent attendance and conduct records for the entire preceding school year (2) the student must be enrolled in Honors English 1 and the student must have a 92 (A-) for each semester's average or be enrolled in English 1 with an average grade of a 97 (A+) for each semester (3) approval of the Foundations of Social Science teacher and a 97 (A+) for the semester.
 Students must receive approval from the Social Science Department Chair.
 One credit.